 Please review our Athletic Training Manual to see all of our policies and procedures.

 Athletic Training services are available to all certified eligible student-athletes between August and May.
+Fall meeting hours and information can be found here.
 The Athletic Training Room is closed during summer and winter break.
 You can make an appointment by calling, emailing or dropping in during the open hours posted on our Facebook Page and our Instagram Page.

 If you have a non-athletic related injury or illness, you can make an appointment at the Mills Health Center.